FeatureCloud/fc-companion-apps/CrossValidation/README.md

 sample = [features, label]
 dataset = [sample, sample]
 ```
-- name of a separate numpy file (`.npy`,`.npz`) that contains target values.
+- Name a separate NumPy file (`.npy` and `.npz`) that contains target values.
 ## Output
-Output directory includes splits of test and train data that will be in the same format as input file.
+The output directory includes splits of test and train data in the same format as the input file.

 ## Workflows
 Can be combined with the following apps: